KJKan/mcfarland/Tutorial.md

 For the WAIS we could also come up with a psychometric network model, in line with the mutualism model of van der Maas et al. (2006), for example.

-Let's extracted one from the US sample data.
+Let's extract one from the US sample data.

 ## Exploratory Network Analysis <a name="Extract"></a>